Office Work Injury Claims

 - Cuts, sprains, and fractures from falling on wet floors

-- Tripping over loose carpet or flooring
+- Trips, slips and falls from loose carpet or flooring

 - Back or neck strain from lifting a heavy object incorrectly, or without the correct equipment